top of page

 Comfrey has been and is still used for a myriad of health issues.
 Backed by science and by thousands of testimonials.

-These include wound healing, ligament distortion, contusions, strains, pain, functional impairment, oedema, and haematoma, to name a few.
+These include wound healing, ligament distortion, contusions, strains, pain, functional impairment, edema, and hematoma, to name a few. â€‹Wounds heal faster when exposed to Comfrey.

-Comfrey has been used and prescribed by natural health practitioners for so many more conditions, including knee joint injuries and non-active gonarthrosis, as well as in the treatment of tendinitis syndrome, insect bites, inflammation of breast, fractures, skin inflammation, multiple abscesses of sweat glands, gangrenous ecthymas, boils, dicubital ulcers and chronic varicose ulcerations.
+Comfrey has been used and prescribed by natural health practitioners for so many more conditions, including knee joint injuries and non-active gonarthrosis, as well as in the treatment of tendinitis syndrome, insect bites, inflammation of breast, fractures, skin inflammation, multiple abscesses of sweat glands, gangrenous ecthymas, boils, decubital ulcers and chronic varicose ulcerations.

 Can we eat comfrey?